 - (3) Any nonconforming structure may be repaired, expanded, or altered in any manner that does not increase its nonconformity. - (4) Improvements on private property that become nonconforming through the exercise of the government's power of eminent domain may obtain waivers from the provisions of this subsection, as provided by Section 21-2.130. - (5) Nonconforming commercial use density will be regulated under the provisions of this subsection.
 For purposes of this section, "nonconforming commercial use density" means a structure that is nonconforming by virtue of the previously lawful mixture of commercial uses on a zoning lot affected by commercial use density requirements in excess of: - (A) The maximum FAR permitted for commercial uses; or - (B) The maximum percentage of total floor area permitted for commercial uses. - (c) Nonconforming Uses.
-Strict limits are placed on nonconforming uses to discourage the perpetuation of these uses, and to facilitate the timely conversion to conforming uses. - (1) A nonconforming use may not extend to any part of a structure or lot that was not arranged or designed for such use at the time of adoption of the provisions of this chapter or subsequent amendment; nor may the nonconforming use be expanded in any manner, or the hours of operation increased; provided that a recreational use that is accessory to the nonconforming use may be expanded or extended if the following conditions are met: - (A) The recreational accessory use will be expanded or extended to a structure in which a permitted use also is being conducted, whether that structure is on the same lot or on an adjacent lot; and - (B) The recreational accessory use is accessory to both the permitted use and the nonconforming use.
+Strict limits are placed on nonconforming uses to discourage the perpetuation of these uses, and thus facilitate the timely conversion to conforming uses. - (1) A nonconforming use [shall] may not extend to any part of the structure or lot [which] that was not arranged or designed for such use at the time of adoption of the provisions of this chapter or subsequent amendment; nor [shall] may the nonconforming use be expanded in any manner, or the hours of operation increased.
+Notwithstanding the foregoing, a recreational use that is accessory to the nonconforming use may be expanded or extended if the following conditions are met: - (A) The recreational accessory use will be expanded or extended to a structure in which a permitted use also is being conducted, whether that structure is on the same lot or an adjacent lot; and - (B) The recreational accessory use is accessory to both the permitted use and the nonconforming use.

-- (2) Any nonconforming use that is discontinued for any reason for 12 consecutive months, or for 18 months during any three-year period, may not be resumed; provided that a temporary cessation of the nonconforming use for purposes of ordinary repairs for a period not exceeding 120 days during any 12-month period will not be considered a discontinuation. - (3) Work may be done on any structure devoted in whole or in part to a nonconforming use; provided that work on the nonconforming use portion [of the structure must] will be limited to ordinary repairs.
-For purposes of this subsection, the term "ordinary repairs" [means] are only construed to include the following: - (A) The repair or replacement of existing walls, floors, roofs, fixtures, wiring, or plumbing; - (B) Work required to comply with city, [state,] State, or federal mandates, including but not limited to the Americans with Disabilities Act (ADA) or the National Environmental Policy Act (NEPA); or - (C) Interior and exterior alterations[,]; provided that there is no physical expansion [nor] or intensification of the nonconforming use;
+- (2) Any nonconforming use that is discontinued for any reason for 12 consecutive months, or for 18 months during any three-year period, [shall] may not be resumed; [however,] provided that a temporary cessation of the nonconforming use for purposes of ordinary repairs for a period not exceeding 120 days during any 12-month period [shall] will not be considered a discontinuation. - (3) Work may be done on any structure devoted in whole or in part to any nonconforming use[¬]; provided that work on the nonconforming use portion [shall] will be limited to ordinary repairs.
+For purposes of this subsection, ordinary repairs [shall] are only [be] construed to include the following: - (A) The repair or replacement of existing walls, floors, roofs, fixtures, wiring, or plumbing; [er] - (B) [May include work] Work required to comply with city, [state,] State, or federal mandates [such as,], including but not limited to[,] the Americans with Disabilities Act (ADA) or the National Environmental Protection Act (NEPA); or - (C) [May include interior] Interior and exterior alterations[,]; provided that there is no physical expansion or intensification of the nonconforming use [or intensification of the use].

-[provided] Provided further that ordinary repairs [must] may not exceed 10 percent of the current replacement cost of the structure within a 12-month period, and the floor area of the structure, as it existed on October 22, 1986, or on the date of any subsequent amendment to this chapter pursuant to which a lawful use became nonconforming, [must] may not be increased[; and further provided that the 10 percent of the current replacement cost limitation does not apply to work involving that portion of a structure devoted to nonconforming hotel use in the Diamond Head special district.].
+Further, ordinary repairs [shall] may not exceed 10 percent of the current replacement cost of the structure within a 12-month period, and the floor area of the structure, as it existed on October 22, 1986, or on the date of any subsequent amendment to this chapter pursuant to which a lawful use became nonconforming, [shall] may not be increased.